ZhanYF/veritymobile/README.md

 At the moment this project is *highly experimental* and should not be considered secure.

+Warning: `optee_os` built by this repository is configured with `CFG_RPMB_WRITE_KEY=y`, it will burn the testkey into the RPMB section of your PinePhone Pro's emmc controller when executed in order to provide secure storage before local Linux file system is ready, this is not reversible and you might want to use different configuration for your setup.

+see `commit 89e96a6cfa68436b4001b617806666f6d78e9899` and [optee's docs][1] for more.

 Checkout `dev-wip` branch for more...

 Current state: